 - 1. The Board of Directors will create, on a permanent basis, an Appointments, Remuneration and Sustainability Committee, an internal informative and consultative body, with no executive functions, with faculties of information, advice and proposal within the scope of action provided in Section 4 of this article.
 The Appointments, Remuneration and Sustainability Committee will be comprised a minimum of three and a maximum of five members, appointed by the own Board of Directors, amongst the nonexecutive directors, at the proposal of the Chairman of the Board.
-A majority of the members of the Appointments, Remuneration and Sustainability Committee will be independent directors.
-Likewise, the Board of Directors will appoint the Committee's Chairman from amongst the independent members that form part of such Committee.
-The role of Secretary and the Deputy Secretary of the Appointments, Remuneration and Sustainability Committee will be performed by the Secretary of the Board of Directors and, where applicable, by the Deputy Secretary of the Board. - 2.
-The members of the Appointments, Remuneration and Sustainability Committee will have the appropriate knowledge, aptitudes and experience for the functions they are called on to perform, without prejudice to also seeking to promote diversity, taking into account the principle of proportionality, in relation to gender, professional experience, skills, personal abilities, sectoral knowledge or international experience. - 3.
-The members of the Appointments, Remuneration and Sustainability Committee will hold their positions while their appointment as directors of the Company remains valid, unless the Board of Directors decides otherwise.
+A majority of the members of the Appointments, Remuneration and Sustainability Committee will be independent directors. - The members of the Appointments, Remuneration and Sustainability Committee will have the appropriate knowledge, aptitudes and experience for the functions they are called on to perform, without prejudice to also seeking to promote diversity, taking into account the principle of proportionality, in relation to gender, professional experience, skills, personal abilities, sectoral knowledge or international experience. - 2.
+The members of the Appointments, Remuneration and Sustainability Committee will hold their positions while their appointment as directors of the Company remains valid, unless the Board of Directors decides otherwise. - 3.
+The Board of Directors will appoint the Committee's Chairman from amongst the independent members that form part of the Committee.